Mondelez International (MDLZ) Received its Third Buy in a Row

-After Jefferies and Evercore ISI gave Mondelez International (NASDAQ: MDLZ) a Buy rating last month, the company received another Buy, this time from Barclays.
-Analyst Andrew Lazar maintained a Buy rating on Mondelez International yesterday and set a price target of $65.00.
+After Evercore ISI and Wells Fargo gave Mondelez International (NASDAQ: MDLZ) a Buy rating last month, the company received another Buy, this time from Jefferies.
+Analyst Robert Dickerson maintained a Buy rating on Mondelez International yesterday and set a price target of $68.00.
 The company’s shares closed last Monday at $59.66, close to its 52-week high of $59.89.

-According to TipRanks.com, Lazar is a 4-star analyst with an average return of 8.9% and a 67.1% success rate.
-Lazar covers the Consumer Goods sector, focusing on stocks such as Lamb Weston Holdings, TreeHouse Foods, and Conagra Brands.
+According to TipRanks.com, Dickerson is a 1-star analyst with an average return of -1.6% and a 40.0% success rate.
+Dickerson covers the Consumer Goods sector, focusing on stocks such as Lamb Weston Holdings, McCormick & Company, and J & J Snack Foods.

-Currently, the analyst consensus on Mondelez International is a Strong Buy with an average price target of $63.71, which is an 8.1% upside from current levels.
+Currently, the analyst consensus on Mondelez International is a Strong Buy with an average price target of $60.69, representing a 2.9% upside.
 In a report issued on February 3, Morgan Stanley also reiterated a Buy rating on the stock with a $63.00 price target.

 See today’s analyst top recommended stocks >>